zihzhan/microsoft-graph-docs/api-reference/beta/resources/graph-manage-docs.md

 ## Setting up your fork of the repository

 - Set up a GitHub account so you can contribute to this project.
-If you haven't done this already, please [complete the steps here](Get-started-with-GitHub.md)
 - Set up your machine with Git by following the instructions in the [Setting up Git Tutorial](https://help.github.com/articles/set-up-git/)
 - Create your own fork of the [microsoft-graph-docs](https://github.com/microsoftgraph/microsoft-graph-docs) repo by clicking the **Fork** button at the top of the page
 - Copy the fork to your local machine by entering at the command prompt